 This was a rough year for Los Angeles drivers, pedestrians, and bicyclists.
 While we know that driving in this area can be complicated, it seems like traffic fatalities and injuries are increasing each year despite efforts to improve safety.
-At the Law Offices of Howard Craig Kornberg, our car accident lawyers Los Angeles want to discuss information in statistics provided by the LAPD for 2019.
+At the Law Offices of Howard Craig Kornberg, our car crash lawyers in Los Angeles want to discuss information in statistics provided by the LAPD for 2019.
 Our team is dedicated to helping victims harmed by negligent drivers to secure the compensation they need.

 What do we know about 2019 crashes in LA?

 2019 was supposed to be a year of safety.
 LA, along with other California cities, have been working diligently to decrease the number of traffic deaths, car crashes, and fatal hit-and-run incidents.
 However, at a press conference at the end of December, the Los Angeles Police Department stated that there were 236 traffic deaths and more than 54,000 crashes in the city throughout the year.
 Fatal crashes increased by 32% over the last five years, according to police.

 A local news agency reported that there was also a 7% increase in hit-and-run accidents in 2019 from the previous year.

 According to police, pedestrian accidents contributed to much of the increase of fatal crashes in the city.
 LAPD data shows that approximately two-thirds of traffic deaths in 2019 involved pedestrians.
 When speaking specifically about hit-and-run crashes, LAPD Chief Michal Moore says that “The key for hit-and-runs, for me, is this: it’s an accident, don’t make it a crime.”